 There are a number of other intricacies, and that’s just in France.
 In Germany, don’t assume that all autobahns are free of speed limits – it’s actually only a small percentage of the network that’ll allow you to v-max your family hatchback while your children scream at you to slow down.

 In Switzerland you have to beep your horn before driving round blind bends on rural roads, and you can be fined for going through a tunnel without switching your lights on.
 (You may also find it’ll cost you 40 Euros just to cross the border into Switzerland.)

 Meanwhile, in Spain you’re never allowed to use full-beam in built-up areas, while using your horn at night in the Netherlands will cost you dearly.
 In Ireland you might happen across level crossings with manual gates that you need to open yourself.
 And if the signs in Andorra tell you to fit your snow chains, this is a legal requirement, so you’d better have some handy!
 (Presumably they only do this when it’s actually snowing, though – it’d be spectacularly cruel to do it in the summer.)

-The AA has compiled a helpful country-by-country guide to keep you legit.
+We have compiled a helpful European driving guide to keep you legit.
 It could save you more than a few Euros in fines!